 A soft knock, again the six-beat rhythm used by most of the Ravens, sounds from the door.
 Darius, unsure what to do, jerks his head up and nods when both Akash and Ila look his way.

-“Come in,” Akash calls, and his hand tightens on Darius’s leg when Mair, armed with a herbal-scented basket and the saddlebag Darius left downstairs, slips in through the door.
+“Come in,” Akash calls after clapping the sequence that lets his voice break past the soundproofing spells.
+Mair, burdened by a herbal-scented basket and the saddlebag Darius left downstairs, opens the door, and Akash returns one hand to Darius’s thigh.
 “Dari, please let Mair look?
 And stay here a few nights, at least until you’re not limping so much.
 Please.
 You’re not going over there when you’re hurt.”